 The Beestenmarkt is a square located in the center of Delft, about 200 meters to the north of the Grote Markt, where many lovely restaurants and bars are located.
 The entire Beestenmarkt will be occupied entirely with terraces on days with beautiful weather, making it a wonderful place to sit and relax.

-The Beestenmarkt is my favorite spot in Delft and many other people because it is always packed on beautiful sunny days.
+The Beestenmarkt is my favorite spot in Delft because it is always packed on beautiful sunny days.

 There is a wide variety of restaurants and bars.
 Kobus Kuch is a café I can highly recommend from personal experience.
 They sell more than 60 thousand homemade cakes yearly, so it must be good…..!